 Rather than thinking about which option is better, it’s more productive to reframe this question: which one better suits your goals?

-If you need help processing a lot of data under a tight timeline and limited budget, machine language translation software might be your best bet.
-It can help in the e-discovery stages and multi-jurisdictional matters when your firm has to review countless foreign documents to prepare for court.
+Machine language translation software might be your best bet if you need help processing a lot of data under a tight timeline and limited budget.
+It can help in e-discovery and multi-jurisdictional matters when your firm has to review countless foreign documents to prepare for court.

-However, you may want to partner with a human legal translator for any client-facing documents you will have to file with a foreign court system.
+However, you may want to partner with a human legal translator for any client-facing documents you must file with a foreign court system.
 These human-led translation services provide flawless work that retains the exact meaning of your original document in any target language.